New Technologies Spread History’s Oldest Hatred | Jewish Journal

 New Technologies Spread History’s Oldest Hatred

-This traumatic episode — compounding an already difficult and confounding time for young kids — is sadly not an anomaly.
+This traumatic episode — compounding an already difficult and confounding time for kids — is not an anomaly.

-To be sure, the bigots have long relied on the anonymity of the Internet and its darkest underbelly as a gathering place.
-What’s different now is that the bigots are targeting what should be sacred spaces of learning and personal growth.
-Across the world, we are seeing incidents of what’s called “Zoombombing” — a new tactic by which online trolls disrupt in-progress Zoom sessions with graphic or profane content.
+Bigots long have relied on the anonymity of the internet and its darkest underbelly as a gathering place.
+What’s different now is the bigots are targeting what should be sacred spaces of learning and personal growth.
+Across the world, we are seeing incidents of “Zoombombing” — a new tactic by which online trolls disrupt in-progress Zoom sessions with graphic or profane content.
 Recently, racists and anti-Semites have burst into virtual education classes to spew their vile messages of hate.
-And it’s not just grade school classrooms.
-It’s happening at USC, where I’m executive director of the USC Shoah Foundation, and at colleges and universities from coast to coast.
+And it’s not just grade-school classrooms; it’s happening at USC, where I’m executive director of the USC Shoah Foundation, and at colleges and universities from coast to coast.

-The pandemic is reminding us of at least two essential truths.
-The first is how interconnected we all are, how dependent we are on each other and how we seek out connection even at times of dislocation.
+The pandemic is reminding us of two truths.
+The first is how interconnected we are, how dependent we are on one another and how we seek connection even during times of isolation.
 The second is that bigots latch onto every opportunity to spread their venom, mutating to exploit every new situation and new technology.

-The lesson for us all is that we must remain engaged, united, supportive—and vigilant.
-The need for connection and the outbreaks of bigotry are two sides of the same coin.
-In times of disruption, we have a human need for connection; and in times of chaos, the disenfranchised choose to express their anxiety by attacking and scapegoating those they see as privileged.
+The lesson is that we must remain engaged, united, supportive — and vigilant.
+The need for connection and outbreaks of bigotry are two sides of the same coin.
+In times of disruption, we have a human need for connection; in times of chaos, the disenfranchised often express their anxiety by attacking and scapegoating those they see as privileged.

+“The need for connection and the outbreaks of bigotry are two sides of the same coin.”

 We have seen this before.
-At the USC Shoah Foundation, we have collected tens of thousands of video testimonies from survivors of the Holocaust.
-We know from those testimonies about the tremendous lengths victims of the Shoah went to remain connected to one another even amid the horrors of the ghettos and the camps.
+At the USC Shoah Foundation, we have collected tens of thousands of video testimonies from Holocaust survivors.
+We know from these testimonies about the tremendous lengths victims of the Shoah went to remain connected to one another amid the horrors of the ghettos and the camps.

-I say this not to liken Zoombombing to history’s greatest horror, but to remind us that the two sides of this coin have always been with us.

-Today, it means that we must do whatever we can to remain connected and supportive of one another, to retain our humanity, even as we’re kept physically apart.
-We must make the extra effort to think about each other and to instill hope for the future.
-A lesson of the Holocaust is that we are all responsibile to each other, and we must take those resonsibilities seriously.
+I say this not to liken Zoombombing to history’s greatest horror, but to remind us the two sides of this coin always are with us.
+Today, it means we must do whatever we can to remain connected and supportive, to retain our humanity.
+A lesson of the Holocaust is that we are all for one another, and we must take those responsibilities seriously.

-It also means that we must remember our connections, and we must always stand up for those who are being unjustly targeted.
-Viruses have no nationality, and we must fight against the senseless anti-Asian vitriol that is being unleashed.
-So, too, we must fight a new wave of anti-Semitism — not just evidenced by Zoombombing — but by recent FBI reports that white nationalists and other extremists infected with the virus are trying to infultrate places where Jews “may be congregated” to try to spit in their faces and pass the virus onto them.
+It also means we must remember our connections and must stand up for those unjustly targeted.
+Viruses have no nationality, and we must fight against the senseless anti-Asian vitriol being unleashed.
+So, too, we must fight a new wave of anti-Semitism — not just evidenced by Zoombombing, but by recent FBI reports that white nationalists and other extremists infected with the virus are trying to infiltrate places where Jews “may be congregated” to try to spit in their faces and pass the virus to them.

-Every crisis can exacerbate divisions.
-Just as testing for coronavirus has been slow to reveal its true prevalence, we do not have sufficient understanding of how widely hatred and intolerance have penetrated American society.

 "Please note that the posts on The Blogs are contributed by third parties.
 The opinions, facts and any media content in them are presented solely by the authors, and neither The Jewish Journal nor its partners assume any responsibility for them.
 Please contact us in case of abuse."